Pints, Pounds, & Pâté

 Best nail polishes for a trip to Europe

 As most Americans stay in Europe at least a week, how are you to keep your nails looking fresh throughout the trip?
-You certainly want to avoid spending your time at the nail salon or hunting for nail polish remover.
-Thanks to the advent of "gel" nail polish, you can keep your nails looking fresh for your entire trip.
-Definitely try out gel before your trip, to ensure that it works for you.
+You certainly want to avoid spending your time at the nail salon or hunting for nail polish remover at a pharmacy during your trip.

 And, if all of this is just a bit much, or if you'll be taking an active vacation and don't want to worry about your nails, why not get a manicure with all the shaping and cuticle procedures, but *without polish*?